colejensen/finalproject/README.md

 I will then need to make tree visualizations.
 This is where baltic comes in.
 I will use the baltic package (this is still up in the air, but I am leaning towards using baltic) to take the outputs of Beast and IQTree and create visualiztion of the trees.
 These figures will be similiar to [figure 1 and figure 2](https://www.nature.com/articles/nature22040).

 I will use data generated from the [Grubaugh Lab](http://grubaughlab.com/) and data available at [GISAID.org](https://www.gisaid.org/) and in the [NCBI database](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Wuhan%20seafood%20market%20pneumonia%20virus,%20taxid:2697049).
+I can also create loop in the baltic code that will create a count to see how many genomes from NYC cluster with genomes from other countires and how many genomes are part of those chains after the NYC genome(s).

 ## Methods